Go Nepal, Kathmandu Nepal

-If communion with nature is just as important to you, as well as conquering altitude, the Everest Basecamp Trekking via Gokyo Lake and Cho La Pass is for you.
-This is one of the best alternatives for hikers, who are looking for the best trekking experience in Everest Base Camp.
-The base trek of Everest through the Gokyo Lakes and Cho La Pass, recognized by the series of beautiful turquoise lakes of the Gokyo Valley and the famous Cho La Pass, takes us through the monuments of the Khumbu region in the company of majestic mountains, the friendly Sherpas, the colorful monasteries of the Namche Bazaar, the Sagarmatha National Park and, of course, even the base of the mighty Everest.
+If connecting with nature as well as conquering altitude is important to you, the Everest Basecamp Trekking via Gokyo Lake and Cho La Pass is for you.
+This is one of the best options for hikers seeking the best trekking experience in Everest Base Camp.
+The Everest base trek through the Gokyo Lakes and Cho La Pass, recognized by the series of beautiful turquoise lakes of the Gokyo Valley and the famous Cho La Pass, takes us through the Khumbu region in the company of majestic mountains, friendly Sherpas, colorful monasteries of Namche Bazaar, the Sagarmatha National Park, and, of course, the base of the mighty Everest.
 It's simply unbeatable and makes this detour (west of Everest) more picturesque, serene, challenging and worthy of your time and your efforts.

 Some Trips Highlight:

-view over jaw-dropping mountain vista (including the highest Mt.
-Everest) from
+4. Sunrise view over jaw-dropping mountain vista (including the highest Mt.
+Everest) from Kala Patthar

 5. Opportunity to view 4 of the 10 highest peaks in the world.

-Khumbu Glacier (world’s highest glacier) and Ngozumpa Glacier (the longest
+6. The Khumbu Glacier (world’s highest glacier) and Ngozumpa Glacier (the longest glacier the Himalayas)

-Upon arrival at Tribhuwan International Airport (TIA) in Kathmandu, you will be greeted by a representative of the Taleju Adventure who will drive you to the hotel.
+Upon arrival at Tribhuwan International Airport (TIA) in Kathmandu, you will be greeted by a representative of Go Nepal who will drive you to the hotel.
 After check-in, you can rest and refresh yourself for the time being.
 In the evening, welcome dinner in a traditional Nepalese restaurant, where you can enjoy authentic Nepalese cuisine.
 Overnight in Kathmandu.

 Today, after breakfast, we begin our tour to some of the most historical and spiritual attractions of Kathmandu, which are also classified as UNESCO World Heritage.
 We visit the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous Monkey Temple (Swayambhunath) and the Buddhist Sanctuary (Bouddhanath), which is also one of the largest stupas in the world.
 At the evening, we will introduce you to the other participants and discusses our trip to the Everest Basecamp for the next day.
 Overnight in Kathmandu.